-How to submit your verified emissions report when an improvement report is needed, and how to enter your emission in the EU Registry.
+Verify and submit your annual emissions report, when you need an improvement report and enter your emissions into the Union Registry.

 Timetable for monitoring and reporting

 Start monitoring your emissions for the current reporting year in accordance with your approved monitoring plan or emissions plan.

 Regulators allocate free allowances to the Operator Holding Accounts (OHAs) and Aircraft Operator Holding Accounts (AOHAs) of eligible operators in the Union Registry.

 By 31 March

 Submit your verified annual emissions report for the previous reporting year to your regulator using ETSWAP.
 For example, verified emissions for 1 January to 31 December 2016 should be reported by 31 March 2017.

 Enter your annual reportable emissions from the previous year into your OHA or AOHA in the Union Registry.

 If you have used an accredited verifier they must then approve the emissions figure you have entered in the Union Registry.